mrkaleArduinoLib/gbj_appota/README.md

 * **gbj\_appcore**: Parent library for all application libraries loaded from the file `gbj_appcore.h`.
 * **gbj\_serial\_debug**: Auxilliary library for debug serial output loaded from the file `gbj_serial_debug.h`.
 It enables to exclude serial outputs from final compilation.
 * **ESPAsyncWebServer**: External library for creating HTTP servers loaded from the file `ESPAsyncWebServer.h`.
-* **AsyncElegantOTA.h**: External library for OTA updates of firmware over HTTP server loaded from the file `AsyncElegantOTA.h`.
+* **AsyncElegantOTA**: External library for OTA updates of firmware over HTTP server loaded from the file `AsyncElegantOTA.h`.

 #### Espressif ESP8266 platform
 * **Arduino.h**: Main include file for the Arduino platform.